About the Initiative

 Disability, Aging and Technology (DAT)

-UCF’s Disability, Aging and Technology Cluster is helping disabled people and the elderly move better and smarter as well as lead healthier and stronger lives.Learn More about Disability, Aging and Technology (DAT)
+UCF’s Disability, Aging and Technology Cluster is helping aid the physical and cognitive functions of people with disabilities and older persons.Learn More about Disability, Aging and Technology (DAT)

 Genomics and Bioinformatics